krnayak2601/Observability/README.md

 Folder :
 1. Node Exporter contains exporter for linux machine
-2. prom_python_app contains a simple python application and sample to instrument it to get each metric
+2. prom_python_app contains a simple python application with client libraries to instrument python application for each metric type